Muhamad-Nady/Kaggle-Competitions/Kaggle-Competitions-Titanic/README.md

-# Predict of Survived and NonsClassurvived People For Titanic Dataset "Kaggle Competition"
+## Predict of Survived And Not Survived People For Titanic Dataset "Kaggle Competition"